-This form of agreement or Obligation as it is defined in the legislation can be done either by agreement with the Council which normally takes several months to complete or by a Unilateral Obligation which can be done in a matter of a few weeks.
-The end result is the same and at Heal Planning we can deal with both.
+This form of agreement or Obligation (as it is defined in the legislation) can be done either by agreement with the Council or by Unilateral Obligation.
+While the former takes several months, the latter can be done in a few weeks.
+The end result is the same, and at HEAL Planning Appeals, we can deal with both.

 In the appeal process, many types of objections can be overcome with a Unilateral Undertaking or Section 106 Agreement.
 These Unilateral Undertakings or Section 106 Agreements are considered by the Planning Inspectorate to be a binding commitment from the developer and the local authority.

 Section 106 Agreements should usually be drawn up by or overseen by a qualified professional (solicitor) who will produce the agreement.
 It should cover the requirements needed to overcome the harm or objection that otherwise would result in a refusal.